Who is a Dependent under Fatal Accident Act 1976?

-A dependency claim provides an independent cause of action for near relatives of the deceased who have been deprived of his or her support and services.
-It is a claim for damages not for the deceased themselves, but for their family after death.
+Following a fatal accident claim there can be many claims that can be made by the Deceased’s family or near relatives to include former husband or wife and partners.
+A dependency claim provides an independent of any claim the deceased may have made.
+It is made by near or close relatives of the deceased who have been deprived of his or her support and services.
+It is a claim for compensation not for the deceased but for their family after death.

 As one judge put it:

 “It is not a claim which the deceased could have pursued in his own lifetime because it is for damages suffered not by himself, but by his family after death.”

 To be awarded dependency claim compensation following a fatal accident, the dependents would have to show that had the deceased survived from their injuries, they would have been able to recover compensation in his or her own right.
 If the claim would have inevitably failed due to limitation problems, then no claim can be found.

 Any damages awarded are subject to reduction for contributory negligence.
 If the death of the deceased was caused by the negligence of one of his dependents, that negligence does not affect the claims of the other dependents, Dodds v Dodds QB 543.

 Who can be a dependent of the Deceased?

 The Fatal Accident Act 1976 provides a list of possible Dependents who can make a claim for compensation.
 Below is a list of possible dependents who may have been financially dependent upon the deceased and/or received some form of care or ‘services’ from the deceased before death and that financial or service was likely to continue but for the death.
 They must be able to prove loss or a ‘reasonable expectation of the service.’